Air Quality Monitoring

 For the latest ozone concentrations, for ozone exceedances, and real time air quality data go to:

-Ozone, carbon monoxide, nitrogen dioxide, particulate matter, sulfur dioxide, and lead; these chemicals, called criteria pollutants, are harmful to our health, materials, and agriculture.
+Ozone, carbon monoxide, nitrogen dioxide, particulate matter, sulfur dioxide and lead can be found in Ventura County’s air.
+These chemicals, called criteria pollutants, are harmful to our health, materials and agriculture.

-Our quality assurance program ensures valid and representative air pollution and weather data from each monitoring station.
-Ventura County’s historical summaries of pollutant data and air quality trends can be obtained by clicking here.
-Additional air quality data analysis is available from the District upon request.
-Air quality data for the entire state can be found at the California Air Resources Board’s Air Quality Data website.
+Thousand Oaks Monitoring StationThe district’s quality assurance program ensures valid and representative air pollution and weather data from each monitoring station.
+Ventura County’s historical summaries of pollutant data and air quality trends are available on the Air Quality Data and Statistics page.
+Additional air quality data analysis is available from the district upon request.
+Air quality data for the entire state can be found on the California Air Resources Board Air Quality Data Statistics page.

 Smog

-"Smog" is measured as ground-level ozone concentration.
-To measure ozone concentrations in the air we breathe, outside air is sucked through long, candy-cane shaped glass tubes, where it moves to the ozone analyzer instrument inside each monitoring station.
-Inside the instrument, the air sample passes through a tube, where an ultraviolet (UV) light is shined on the air sample.
-The amount of UV light that passes through the air sample in the tube generates a voltage signal that is proportional to the ozone concentration in the specific air sample.
+Smog is measured as ground-level ozone concentration.
+To measure it, outside air is pulled into an ozone analyzer instrument inside each monitoring station.
+Inside the instrument, the air sample passes through a tube, where an ultraviolet (UV) light at a certain wavelength shines through it.
+The amount of UV light that passes through the air sample in the tube generates a voltage signal that is proportional to the ozone concentration in the air sample.

 Particles

-The District monitors PM at regularly scheduled 24-hour periods.
-PM is sampled on separate instruments for 2.5 micron and 10 micron sizes.
+PM is sampled on separate instruments for 2.5-micron and 10-micron sizes.
 (Ten microns equals about one-seventh the diameter of a human hair).
+The district monitors PM continuously at its five air monitoring stations.

-Individual PM particles are too small to be seen, but collectively they are visible - sometimes in the "haze", in tailpipe smoke, or in windblown dust.
+Individual PM particles are too small to be seen, but collectively they are visible — sometimes in haze, smoke, exhaust or windblown dust.

 Learn more

 Just because you can't see air pollution doesn't mean it isn't there.
-That's why the District keeps a close watch on air quality levels day in and day out - to protect public health and welfare from the adverse effects of air pollution.
-Rain or shine, the District's Monitoring Division monitors the air we breathe throughout Ventura County's great outdoors.
+That's why the district keeps a close watch on air quality levels to protect public health and welfare from the adverse effects of pollution.

-For more information about monitoring the air or to arrange a tour of the VCAPCD's lab or forecasting center, call (805) 303-3890.
+For more information about monitoring the air or to arrange a tour of the district's lab or forecasting center, call (805) 303-3890.